 Q: What’s the difference between the Bee and the Bowl?

 A: Real simple here – the Bee is for individual students; the Bowl is for teams.
-At all of our tournaments, whether in Asia, the USA, or anywhere else, we run both competitions, though at different times so that all students who wish to compete in both can do so.
+At all of our tournaments in Asia we run both competitions, though at different times so that all students who wish to compete in both can do so.

 Q: What language are the tournaments held in?